 - A felony conviction can result in increased jail time and stronger penalties.

 Defending the Charges

-When faced with the potential consequences of a domestic violence conviction, it is vitally important that you secure the services of a capable attorney.
-In cases where there is no physical evidence, your attorney can use the absence of evidence to create reasonable doubt.
+When faced with the potential consequences of a domestic violence conviction, it is vitally important that you secure the services of a capable lawyer.
+In cases where there is no physical evidence, your lawyer can use the absence of evidence to create reasonable doubt.
 If your accuser is testifying in court, his or her credibility may also be brought into question to demonstrate the presence of malice or revenge.
 It is also important to note that the state can go forward with the case, even if your accuser decides to not testify.
-Generally, your attorney will have to use different defense strategies to attack the credibility of other witnesses.
+Generally, your lawyer will have to use different defense strategies to attack the credibility of other witnesses.

 If you are facing domestic violence charges, contact Ratzan & Faccidomo, LLC to explore your options.
 Call today at (305) 330-3905 for a confidential and free consultation in Miami.